yebot/synth-manuals/EN-US/Roland - MKS-50.md

 The basic setting needed for playing the system is preprogrammed in the MKS-50, but this program may have been changed.
 To initialize the MKS-SO, turn it on while holding the Number Buttons 3 and 7 down.

-\* Please note that initialization witl erase all the current data, replacing it with the preprogram- med data.
+\* Please note that initialization witl erase all the current data, replacing it with the preprogrammed data.

 Initialization is not needed from the second time you use the MKS-50.